Secure services with TLSEstimated reading time: 5 minutes

 docker stack deploy --compose-file docker-compose.yml demo

 The service is now running.
-To test that everything is working correctly you
+To test that everything is working correctly, update your

 /etc/hosts file to map